 Burt’s Bees has created a 98.9% natural baby shampoo that doesn’t have parabens, phthalates, or sulfates.

-It doesn’t cause tears and it’s naturally moisturizing.
+This natural baby shampoo doesn’t cause tears and it’s naturally moisturizing.
 Rice extract and soy protein condition dry skin while thyme oil heals irritation.
 This is perfect for the baby’s sensitive skin.

 The Pipette company employs biologists, dermatologists, and pediatricians to test their baby wash.